 Another internal hemorrhoid symptom to be aware of is prolapse- when tissue from inside the anal canal temporarily bulges outside of the rectum.
 The prolapsed tissue is typically caused by straining to move stools and can be treated by one of the procedures discussed in later sections.

 Because people with external hemorrhoids may also have internal piles, you should talk to your doctor if you suspect you may have hemorrhoids.
 While it is rare for external hemorrhoids to ever pose a serious health threat, receiving the proper external piles treatment could save you from suffering some painful future flare-ups.

-A few initial symptoms that indicate you may have external hemorrhoids include an itchy, nagging feeling around the anal area, along with swelling and pain.
 If left untreated, the condition could worsen and turn into a thrombosed hemorrhoid, which is a large and extremely painful bulge containing clotted blood.

 On some occasions, an external hemorrhoid can become thrombosed, which occurs when a blood clot blocks the flow of blood to the hemorrhoid and results in an acutely painful hard bulge or lump forming around the anus.
 While thrombosis is not a dangerous condition, it can cause excessive swelling around the anus and intense pain.
 Although a thrombosed hemorrhoid can cause inflammation, it does not cause a fever.
 If you experience a fever along with anal pain and swelling, it may be more likely that you have a perianal abscess.